nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-07-15-choosing-grandparent-class.md

 In the [Paper](http://events.dvcon.org/2016/proceedings/papers/05_1.pdf), the author used this to have a based class which create all the methods of interfaces classes implemented.

-We can also used this to add another class between our class and legacy base class (sometimes we just don't feel like to modify the legacy class or use the uvm overrides).
+We can also use this to add another class between our class and legacy base class (sometimes we just don't feel like to modify the legacy class or use the uvm overrides).
 <div markdown="1" >
 {% highlight verilog %}
      typedef test_class #( new_class #( legacy_test_base_class )  )